 Dividend investors would be wise to focus not just on a stock's current yield, but also on the long-term growth potential of its dividends.
 That's because strong businesses that consistently raise their dividend payouts reward shareholders with a steadily rising income stream that essentially equates to a raise every year.
 And, well, who doesn't like a raise?

-With that in mind, here are five stocks that have grown their dividends significantly above the rate of inflation in the last year:
+With that in mind, here are five stocks that have grown their dividends significantly above the rate of inflation in the past year.

 1-Year Dividend Growth Rate

 Source: S&P Capital IQ